Equivalences and stratified flops: General Remarks

-which is a global line bundle.
-Even more, this line bundle is the tensor product of pullbacks of line bundles from $\tY(k,N)$ and $\tY(N-k,N)$.
-Thus $\sT(k,N)$ and its inverse differ by conjugation.
-This fact cannot be seen directly from the definition of $\sL(k,N)$ coming from categorical $\sl_2$ actions.
-Although this seems like a strange observation, it should help in constructing {\it affine} braid group actions, extending the work in \cite{ck4}. \end{Remark}
+which is a global line bundle (and likewise $\sT(k)$ and its inverse).
+Even more, this line bundle is the tensor product of pullbacks of line bundles from $\tY(k)$ and $\tY(N-k)$.
+Thus $\sT(k)$ and its inverse differ by conjugation.
+This fact cannot be seen directly from the definition of $\sT(k)$ coming from categorical $\sl_2$ actions.
+Although this seems like a weird observation, it will help in \cite{ckl4} in constructing {\it affine} braid group actions, extending the work in \cite{ck3}. \end{Remark}

-\begin{Proposition} The dualizing sheaf of $\tZ^o(k,N)$ is
+\begin{Proposition} The dualizing sheaf of $\tZ^o(k)$ is